Uniform Fourier restriction for convex curves: Introduction

 where the supremum is taken over all rectangles $R$ centred at the origin with sides parallel to the axes.
 In particular, the freedom in the choice of $g$ allows Ramos to bring the absolute value inside the integral defining the averages, thus bypassing the artificial limitation arising in M\"{u}ller, Ricci, and Wright argument.

 The line of investigation about the boundedness properties of maximal Fourier restriction operators initiated by M\"{u}ller, Ricci, and Wright has been developed further in a series of papers that followed up.
-In \cite{vitturi2017note}, Vitturi studied estimates for a maximal Fourier restriction operator in the case of the sphere $\mathbb{S}^{n-1}$ in $\R^n$ for any arbitrary dimension $n \geq 3$.
-The operator considered is of the form \eqref{eq:maxopr_1} with the supremum taken over averages on balls.
-Vitturi used the estimates on this operator to prove the analogue of the Lebesgue points property of $\widehat{f}$ for a function $f \in L^p(\R^2)$ with $1 \leq p \leq 8/7$.
-The range of exponents was later improved by Ramos in \cite{MR4055940} to $1 \leq p \leq 4/3$, considering maximal Fourier restriction operators of the form \eqref{eq:maxopr_2} with the supremum taken over averages on balls.
-It is worth noting that in dimension $n \geq 3$, due to the range of Stein-Tomas estimates, the endpoint $p = 4/3$ is recovered, as opposed to dimension $n=2$.
+In \cite{MR4541301} Vitturi studied estimates for a maximal Fourier restriction operator in the case of the sphere $\mathbb{S}^{n-1}$ in $\R^n$ for any arbitrary dimension $n \geq 3$.
+The operator considered is of the form described in \eqref{eq:maxopr_1} with the supremum taken over averages on balls.
+Vitturi used the estimates on this operator to prove the analogue of the Lebesgue points property of $\widehat{f}$ for every function $f \in L^p(\R^2)$ with $1 \leq p \leq 8/7$.
+The range of exponents was later improved by Ramos in \cite{MR4055940} to $1 \leq p \leq 4/3$ considering maximal Fourier restriction operators of the form described in \eqref{eq:maxopr_2} with the supremum taken over averages on balls.
+It is worth noting that in the case of dimension $n \geq 3$, due to the range of Stein-Tomas estimates, the endpoint $p = 4/3$ is recovered, as opposed to the case of dimension $n=2$.

 In parallel, in \cite{MR4001074} Kova\v{c} studied estimates for certain variational Fourier restriction operators in any arbitrary dimension $n \geq 2$.
-These operators are defined by variation norms, rather than the $L^\infty$ norm, on averages of the form of those appearing in \eqref{eq:maxopr_1} computed with respect to isotropic rescaling of a measure $\mu$.
-He developed an abstract method to upgrade Fourier restriction estimates with $p<q$ to estimates for these operators with the same exponents.
+These operators are defined by variation norms, rather than the $L^\infty$ norm, on averages of the form of those appearing on the right hand side in \eqref{eq:maxopr_1} computed with respect to isotropic rescaling of an arbitrary measure $\mu$.
+He developed an abstract method to upgrade Fourier restriction estimates with $p<q$ to estimates for the variational Fourier restriction operators with the same exponents.
 As a consequence, he obtained a quantitative version of the qualitative result about the convergence of averages in Lebesgue points.
-Kova\v{c} provided sufficient conditions for the method to work in terms of certain decay estimates on the gradient of $\widehat{\mu}$.
+Kova\v{c} provided sufficient conditions for the method to work.
+These conditions are expressed in terms of certain decay estimates on the gradient of $\widehat{\mu}$.
 Together with Oliveira e Silva, he later improved over the sufficient conditions in \cite{MR4282056}.